 In order to log this cache you will not be required to don your Scuba gear !
 Instead you will be required to send the CO ( either by email or messaging ) answers to the following questions:

 1) Standing at GZ and looking south towards the Knysna Heads - there is a structure about 5 metres to your right hand side and slightly higher than your position.
 How many flashing lights can you see on this structure from your standing position, .

 2) Standing at GZ what is the colour of the flotation device that is on your left side and slightly behind you.
 The colour ( in case it is missing ) is the same as the Location No marked on the sign.

 3) On your way to GZ from the bottom parking area you should have passed a large notice board placed under the trees which details the complete history of the vessel after whom this virtual cache is named.
-On the notice board is a diagram showing a drawing of the position of the shipwreck.
-The drawing is dated 3/12/1988.
-Who is this drawing by ?
+On the notice board are four small diagrams which indicate two activities that are allowed and two that are not allowed.
+Plse advise one of the two activities that are not allowed.

 4) Finally please submit with your log a picture of the Knysna Heads taken from GZ preferably with something interesting in the picture.

 Failure to answer the questions and provide a picture with your log will (after a reasonable amount of time) result in removal of your log.